mkarbalaygh/mkarbalaygh.github.io/_pages/research.md

 permalink: /research/
 ---

-Write about your research interests and projects here.
+My research interests lie at the intersection of information theory and machine learning with applications in wireless networks.